-This service agreement (“Terms”) govern your (“Customer”) service for and use of SpeakerFlow CRM template (“Product”) made available by SpeakerFlow LLC, having its registered office in Wyoming (“Company”).
+This service agreement (“Terms”) govern your (“Customer”) service for and use of SpeakerFlow CRM template (“Service”) made available by SpeakerFlow LLC, having its registered office in Wyoming (“Company”).

 The Terms are accepted by the Customer upon submitting order of the service.

 1.1 The base product (Zoho One) is accessible to the Customer through ZOHO Corporation and at their discretion.
 All use of the product after purchasing the SpeakerFlow CRM Template is under the jurisdiction of ZOHO Corporation.
 To read ZOHO Corp.’s terms of service, please visit this link: https://www.zoho.com/terms.html

 2.1 The Company is entitled to use agents and sub-contractors for provision of support and consultancy services to the Customer.

 2.2 The support comprised by the service fee includes:

 2.2.1 Response to reported issues in/with the Service